FhenixProtocol/cofhe-docs/docs/devdocs/fhe-library/inputs.md

 ```

 :::tip
 Avoid storing encrypted input types in contract state.
 These types carry extra metadata, which increases gas costs and may cause unexpected behavior.
-Always convert them using `FHE.asE...()` before storage. .
+Always convert them using `FHE.asE...()`.
 :::

 Now that `amount` is of type `euint32`, we can store or manipulate it: